 Potatoes that contain unacceptable levels of solanine usually do not make it to the grocery store.

-Nevertheless, if not handled properly, potatoes can produce solanine after they have been delivered to a supermarket or while being stored in your kitchen.
+Nevertheless, if not handled properly, potatoes can produce solanine after being delivered to a supermarket or stored in your kitchen.

-Physical damage, exposure to light and high or low temperatures are the main factors that stimulate potatoes to produce solanine (
+Physical damage, light exposure, and high or low temperatures are the main factors that stimulate potatoes to produce solanine (

-Be sure to inspect potatoes before purchasing them to make sure they have not been damaged or already started greening.
+Inspect potatoes before purchasing them to ensure they have not been damaged or have already started greening.

-At home, store them in a cool, dark place, such as a root cellar or basement.
-They should be kept in an opaque sack or plastic bag to shield them from light.
+Store potatoes in a cool, dark place such as a pantry, cabinet, or drawer.
+If you have a root cellar or basement, consider storing them there.
+You can keep them in an opaque sack or paper bag to shield them from light.

-Storing them in the refrigerator isn’t ideal, as it’s too cold for potato storage.
-Some studies have even shown increased solanine levels due to storage at refrigerator temperatures (11).
+The refrigerator is too cold for potato storage.
+Some studies have even shown increased solanine levels due to storage at refrigerator temperatures (8).

-If you don’t have a cool enough place to store your potatoes, only purchase the amount you plan to use.
-Store them in an opaque bag in the back of a cabinet or drawer, where they will be best protected from light and warmth.
+If you don’t have a cool enough place to store potatoes, purchase only the amount you plan to use.
+Store them in an opaque paper bag in the back of a cabinet or drawer, where they will be best protected from light and warmth.

-Summary: Potatoes containing high amounts of solanine will usually not make it to the grocery store.
-Still, it’s important to store potatoes properly to prevent them from turning green after you buy them.
+Potatoes containing high levels of solanine will usually not make it to the grocery store.
+Storing them in a paper bag in a cool, dark place such as a drawer or cupboard may prevent them from turning green after purchase.

 Although the green color itself is not harmful, it may indicate the presence of a toxin called solanine.

-Peeling green potatoes can help reduce solanine levels, but once a potato has turned green, it’s best to throw it away.
+Peeling and trimming green potatoes can help reduce solanine levels.
+If a potato is green throughout or your potato dish tastes bitter, it’s best to throw it away.